AverageUser125/nvlib/README.md

 - lru_cache: least recently used cache
 - punordered_map: a hash table implemenetation given a perfect hash function
 - trie: a tree data structure for fast searching of strings and prefixes

+# Other
+- SSocket: some templates to shorten socket function calls with WinSock2